Skip to main content

 • Assessment of compatibility factors including ethnic background, religious practice, and economic status

-• Modern adaptation: Young adults increasingly have input, with 60% of urban couples meeting independently before family involvement
+• Modern adaptation: Young adults in urban areas increasingly have input in partner selection, with many couples meeting independently before family involvement

 First Meeting of Families (Kulan-ka Qoysaska)